How daylight saving breaks recurring meetings (and how to prevent it)

 Build a DST calendar for every recurring invite

-Feed every participant’s city into the DST Planner.
-The tool lists upcoming transitions so you know exactly which weeks stretch or shrink overlap.
-Add those dates to the meeting description with plain-language notes (“Week of 24 March: UK moves forward, call shifts to 07:00 ET”).
-Pair it with the Timezone planner when you want to show the before/after grid.
+Dump every attendee’s city into the DST Planner and screenshot the upcoming transitions.
+Those dates tell you exactly which weeks stretch or shrink overlap.
+Paste the critical ones into the invite description with blunt notes (“Week of 24 Mar: UK jumps ahead, call hits 07:00 ET”).
+Add a Timezone grid if you want to show before/after times in one image.

 Example: Product ops between Austin, London, Cape Town